bocajspear1/network-hacking-with-python/docs/opensource.md

 To communicate with the challenge server, the basic steps are to:

 1. Create socket
-2. Connect to the server using the socket

-It might look something like this:
+2. Connect to the server using the socket, it might look something like this:
 ```python
 sock = socket.socket(socket.AF_INET, socket.SOCK_STREAM)
 sock.connect(("<ADDR>", <PORT>))